haproxy/haproxy/doc/lua-api/index.rst

   The attribute headers returns a table containing the HTTP headers.
 The header names are always in lower case.
 As the header name can be encountered more than once in each request, the value is indexed with 0 as first index value.
-The table have this form:
+The table has this form:

 .. code-block:: lua